 * agency policy and procedures for the handling of allegations or reports of abuse (including response, investigation or referral and follow-up).

-Where an agency engages other institutions (or has engaged other institutions) to provide services relating to children we recommend the agency should liaise with these institutions to ensure that they are also identifying and preserving the relevant records.
+Where an agency engages (or has engaged) other organisations to provide services relating to children and young people we recommend the agency should also liaise with these organisations to ensure they are aware of the Royal Commission’s final report and recommendations.

-State Records will continue to provide advice on this matter as appropriate.
+NSW State Archives and Records will continue to provide advice on this matter as appropriate.